Bad Fairy

 [Excerpt from Chapter 4: The Courage to Begin]

-As we landed at the circle site, I wriggled in excitement.
-My mother scolded me to stand still so she could get the flying harness unbuckled.
-Once I was free, I skipped toward the gathering crowd ahead . . . but then I saw the "children" who would be my circlemates, and I grabbed for Mommy's hand.
+I wriggled in excitement as we landed at the circle site.
+My mother scolded me to stand still as she struggled to get the flying harness unbuckled.
+Once freed, I skipped toward the gathering crowd ahead . . . but then I saw the "children" who would be my circlemates, and I grabbed for Mommy's hand.
 Some of them looked to be twice my height!

-"Where are all the younger kids?"
+"Where are all the younger fairies?"
 I asked.
-But Mommy didn't hear me over the din.
-When we reached a circle of log benches we stopped walking, and I tugged on my mother's dress so that she couldn't ignore me anymore.
-She had to stoop down to hear my question because all the students and their parents were making an awful racket.
+But Mommy didn't hear me over the din of merry conversation.
+When we reached a circle of log benches we stopped walking, and I demanded my mother's attention, tugging on her dress.
+She had to stoop down to hear my question.

 "Mommy, isn't anyone my age coming here?"